What is potassium?

 The physical and chemical properties of potassium can be readily understood in terms of its outer electronic configuration.
 It has only one electron in the s-orbital over a noble gas core.
-Due to very low first ionization energy, it losing one electron to form K+ cation.
+Due to the very low first ionization energy, it loses one electron to form a K+ cation.

 Potassium has the largest size among the period-3 elements.
 The large size and small charge of the cation favored the formation of ionic bonding in the compounds.
 The small electron affinity and electronegativity also lead to the formation of ionic compounds.